 Our top sights, highlights and exclusive tips

 Quito is one of the highest capital cities in the world, a city located on the hills of the Pichincha volcano.
 Down below the snowcapped mountains is the city’s Centro Histórico, a place where Spanish colonial history fuses with modern day Ecuadorian culture, creating one of the best-preserved Old Towns in Latin America.
-A burgeoning restaurant scene, historic catholic churches, and art museums only confirm that Quito is nothing if not cutting edge.
+When you travel to Quito, you’ll find a burgeoning restaurant scene, historic catholic churches, and spectacular art galleries.San Francisco Plaza

 Church of the Society of Jesus